+Title Quarter 4 Quarter 1 Quarter 2 Quarter 3 Quarter 4

-Title Quarter 4 2021 to 2022 Quarter 1 2022 to 2023 Quarter 2 2022 to 2023 Quarter 3 2022 to 2023 Quarter 4 2022 to 2023 The percentage of safeguarding enquiries from adults completed within 7 working days from the receipt of the reported alleged abuse - Benchmarked Locally No data 98.7% Excellent 98.85% Excellent Better 98.84% Excellent Worse 98.8% Excellent Worse The number of overall referrals via SPoA to receive information, advice and assistance - Count Only No data No data No data No data 5,126 The number of referrals / enquiries recorded on Children and Family Support Gateway - Benchmarked Locally No data.
-New to 2023 to 2024 The cumulative number of new micro- provider businesses created for citizen care and support needs - Count Only No data No data No data No data 20
+2021 to 2022 to 2022 to 2022 to 2022 to

+2022 2023 2023 2023 2023

+The percentage of safeguarding enquiries from adults completed within 7 working days from the receipt of the reported alleged abuse - Benchmarked Locally No data 98.7% Excellent 98.85% Excellent Better 98.84% Excellent Worse 98.8% Excellent Worse

+The number of care and support packages that have been right sized to single handed care with the right type of specialist equipment - Count Only No data.
+No data.
+No data.
+No data.
+No data.

+New to New to New to New to New to

+2023 to 2023 to 2023 to 2023 to 2023 to

+2024 2024 2024 2024 2024

+The number of potential entrepreneurs provided assistance to be business ready for citizen care and support needs - Count Only No data.
+New to 2022 to 2023 20

-Title Quarter 4 2021 to 2022 Quarter 1 2022 to 2023 Quarter 2 2022 to 2023 Quarter 3 2022 to 2023 Quarter 4 2022 to 2023 The number of care and support packages that have been right sized to single handed care with specialist equipment - Benchmarked Locally No data.
-New to 2023 to 2024 The number of Talking Point contacts for information, advice and assistance (libraries, One Stop Shops and hosted by Community Navigators etc) - Benchmarked Locally No data.
-New to 2023 to 2024 The percentage of citizens receiving information, advice and assistance from Talking Points who did not need to be referred into Adult Social Care - Benchmarked Locally No data.
-New to 2023 to 2024
+Title Quarter 4 2021 to 2022 Quarter 1 2022 to 2023 Quarter 2 2022 to 2023 Quarter 3 2022 to 2023 Quarter 4 2022 to 2023 The number of SPoA contacts for information, advice and assistance - Count Only 4439 3762 4988 4586 5134 The number of referrals / enquiries recorded on Children and Family Support Gateway - Benchmarked Locally No data.
+New to 2023 to 2024 The number of Talking Point contacts for information, advice and assistance (libraries, One Stop Shops and hosted by Community Navigators etc) - Count Only No data.
+New to 2023 to 2024 The percentage of citizens receiving information, advice and assistance from Talking Points who did not need to be referred into Adult Social Care - Count Only No data.
+New to 2023 to 2024 initiative.
+The Ageing Well in Denbighshire Group and the Dementia Friendly Council Group have merged and work will continue to enhance provision for people living with Dementia and those caring for them.
+Furthermore, this group will work towards becoming an age friendly county with the World Health Organisation using their eight domains of assessment, which includes social participation and respect and social inclusion, both areas covering good health and well-being for people of all backgrounds.
+The other two projects 'At Risk' are based on programmes run by the Play Rangers.
+Reductions to funding are impacting the delivery confidence of these projects though external funding options are being explored.

 There are 26 projects listed within this theme in the Corporate Plan.
-Eight are running 'On Target', one is 'Experiencing Obstacles', and one is shown as complete; this is 'Design and deliver a sport programme to improve the health and wellbeing of young people'.
+Eleven are running 'On Target', one is 'Experiencing Obstacles', and one is shown as complete; this is 'Design and deliver a sport programme to improve the health and wellbeing of young people'.
 There will be further work on sports programmes for young people and these will be considered business as usual.

-One project is 'At Risk' relating to our work to maintain our status as a Dementia Friendly organisation with the Alzheimer's Society via an annual assessment.
-The Alzheimer's Society has confirmed they will no longer be offering this status (from the end 2023) and therefore we will no longer be providing annual assessments under this initiative.
-The Ageing Well in Denbighshire Group and the Dementia Friendly Council Group have merged and work will continue to enhance provision for people living with Dementia and those caring for them.
-Furthermore, this group will work towards becoming an age friendly county with the World Health Organisation, using their eight domains of assessment, which includes social participation and respect and social inclusion, both areas covering good health and well-being for people of all backgrounds.
+Three projects are 'At Risk'.
+One of these relates to our work to maintain our status as a Dementia Friendly organisation with the Alzheimer's Society via an annual assessment.
+The Alzheimer's Society has confirmed they will no longer be offering this status (from the end 2023) and therefore we will no longer be providing annual assessments under this

-15 projects are new to the 2023 to 2024 financial year, and are due to begin April.
-One of these is at Project Brief stage, and one project, 'Implementation of the Liberty Protection Safeguards', will be delayed by the UK Government.
+Ten projects are new to 2023 to 2024 and are due to begin in April.
+One of these is at project brief stage, and one project, 'Implementation of the Liberty Protection Safeguards', will be delayed by the UK Government.
 Adult Social Care and Homelessness and Education and Children's Services have all safeguarding procedures in place, so there is no definitive gap in service provision.
-However, they will await further instruction from the UK Government, which is likely to be 2024 onwards.
+However, we will await further instruction from the UK Government, which is likely to be from 2024 onwards.